yuhodots/yuhodots.github.io/contents/About/about.md

 ### Skills

 - Python, C++, MATLAB
-- PyTorch, Django, jQuery, and Bootstrap for NAVER Corp. internship
+- PyTorch, Django, jQuery, and Bootstrap for the internship at NAVER Corp.
 - Express.js, MySQL, AWS EC2, AWS S3, Nginx, and React.js for Uitda project